lisa-lumos/Entrepreneurship/01-the-lean-startup/04-experiment.md

 This entire experiment could be conducted in a matter of weeks, less than one-tenth the time of the traditional strategic planning process.
 Also, it can happen in parallel with strategic planning while the plan is still being formulated.
 Even when experiments produce a negative result, those failures prove instructive and can influence the strategy.

 ## An experiment is a product
+An experiment (e.g., simple prototype which lacks many features) is more than just a theoretical inquiry; it is also a first product.
+If it is successful, it allows the manager to get started with their campaign: enlisting early adopters, adding employees to each further experiment or iteration, and eventually starting to build a product.
+By the time that product is ready to be distributed widely, it will already have established customers.
+It will have solved real problems and offer detailed specifications for what needs to be built.

+Even though the prototype misses features, the project is not a failure.
+The initial product confirms whether users needs it.
+Where customers complained about missing features, this suggested that those features were important.
+For the features that were on the road map but that customers didn't complain about - maybe they weren't as important as people initially thought.

+Iterating and experimenting before beginning the marketing campaign would yield far better results.

+Success is not delivering a feature; success is learning how to solve the customer's problem.